romanoved/common/README.md

-Common code without a separate package at the moment.
+Common code without a separate package at this moment.